 The ultimate dining experience for hummers is a well-stocked hummingbird garden.
-Sure, they will flock to your feeders if that is their only option, and in the earliest days of spring or the dog days of summer, your feeders may be absolutely necessary for their survival.
+They will flock to your feeders if that is their only option.
+And in the earliest days of spring or the dog days of summer, your feeders may be absolutely necessary for their survival.
 However, nothing pleases hummingbirds more than offering them a nectar-filled all you can eat buffet.

-There is a lot of overlap between the favorite plants of butterflies and hummers, so you will probably find your yard also becoming a gathering place for butterflies, with the hummers darting from flower to flower, while the butterflies flutter about leisurely.
+There is a lot of overlap between the favorite plants of butterflies and hummers.
+Your yard will also become a gathering place for butterflies.
+The hummers will dart from flower to flower, as the butterflies flutter about leisurely.

 Stocking Your Hummingbird Buffet

-Hummingbirds are driven by sight more than smell, so the showier the blossoms, the more interested they will be.
+Hummingbirds rely on sight more than smell.
+So the showier the blossoms, the more interested they will be.
 As mentioned earlier, they like red, and some gardeners also recommend orange.
 In the list below we have linked to red varieties, but you don’t need a solid red garden to have lots of hummingbirds.
-Just be sure to provide a decent showing of red and perhaps orange, and then go for whatever color mix suits your fancy.
+Just be sure to provide a decent showing of red and orange, and then go for whatever color mix suits your fancy.

-To learn more about hummingbirds, read Make Your Back Yard a Hummingbird Hilton, Our Seven Favorite Hummingbird Feeders, How to Get Your Backyard Humming, and The Care and Feeding of Your Hummingbird Feeder.
-Within these articles you will find links that enable you to track the hummers’ migration and to report your first sightings.
+Want to learn more about hummingbirds?
+Check out Make Your Back Yard a Hummingbird Hilton, How to Get Your Backyard Humming, and The Care and Feeding of Your Hummingbird Feeder.
+These articles have links that enable you to track the hummers’ migration.
+You can also report your first sightings.
 There’s even a link to a video of a hummingbird snoring!

 Hummingbirds will return year after year to a spot they like, and they will tell their friends, too.
-So when you create a hummingbird garden, the time you invest will reap many delights for years to come, both for you and for the hummers.
+When you create a hummingbird garden, the time you invest will reap many delights for years to come.
+Both for you and for the hummers.

-For continuous blooms throughout the entire growing season, we suggest you plant a variety of bushes, shrubs, perennials and annuals.
-The bushes and perennials will be the foundation of your hummingbird garden, while annuals can be changed to create a different look each summer.
+Want continuous blooms throughout the entire growing season?
+Plant a variety of bushes, shrubs, perennials and annuals.
+The bushes and perennials will be the foundation of your hummingbird garden.
+You can change the annuals to create a different look each summer.
 To help you make your choices, here is a month-by-month guide to what will bloom when and for how long: